 What’s a more compelling reason to become a game warden than having the desire to protect wildlife and natural resources?
 If you long to work as a law enforcement officer, want to be involved with wildlife advocates, or simply love working outdoors, then you may be interested in becoming a game warden.

-A game warden career gives you the fulfilling experience that comes with protecting wildlife, enforcing laws on fishing and hunting, and in keeping guard wetlands, rivers, lakes, coastlines, beaches, deserts, hiking trails, and backwoods.
+A game warden career gives you the fulfilling experience that comes with protecting wildlife, enforcing laws on fishing and hunting, and keeping guard of wetlands, rivers, lakes, coastlines, beaches, deserts, hiking trails, and backwoods.

 Bachelor’s Programs for the Game Warden Career Path